How to Brew the Perfect Cup of Coffee in Just 5 Minutes: A Complete Guide

 Introduction

 Coffee isn't just coffee—it's an art, a science, and a touch of alchemy.
-The grind you choose sets the tone for your brew.
-Knowing the difference is crucial.
-Think of it as choosing the right outfit for an occasion.
-Let's demystify grind sizes...
+Every step in the brewing process contributes to the final flavor, but the grind size?
+It’s the foundation.
+The grind you choose dictates how water interacts with the coffee, affecting extraction and flavor.
+Think of it as choosing the right outfit for an occasion—it sets the tone.

 Common Types of Coffee Grounds: